-The following represents the Monarch Foundation’s financial statements for the period Sept.
-1 2022 to Aug.
-31 2023.
+The following represents the Monarch Canada Foundation’s financial statements for the period Sept.
+1 2023 to Aug.
+31 2024.

 Revenue & Expenses